Darkness9543/MultiboardDron/README.md

 #### Data
 This section will be used to move and control the drone.
 On The left submenu, the following sections can be selected:
   ##### &nbsp;&nbsp;&nbsp;&nbsp; Quick
-  This tab will display the drones status, position, heading, etc.. once they are connected, either by simulation or using real drones.
+  &nbsp;&nbsp;&nbsp;&nbsp; This tab will display the drones status, position, heading, etc.. once they are connected, either by simulation or using real drones.
   ##### &nbsp;&nbsp;&nbsp;&nbsp; Actions
-  This allows to, after creating the done, do basic operations neededfor a mission, such as **Arm/ Disarm**, **RTL**, etc..
+  &nbsp;&nbsp;&nbsp;&nbsp; This allows to, after creating the done, do basic operations neededfor a mission, such as **Arm/ Disarm**, **RTL**, etc..

 #### Plan
 We won't use much this section, just note that you can change your "Home" point here, so everytime you start a simulation, your drones will spawn at that point.